Former National Party leader Todd Muller will run at next election after list reshuffle - NZ Herald

 Muller was first elected to Parliament in 2014 as the MP for Bay of Plenty, a seat he won again in 2017.

-On May 22 last year, an election year, Muller ousted Tauranga MP Simon Bridges to become leader of the National Party.
+On May 22 last year, an election year, Muller ousted Tauranga MP Simon Bridges to become National Party leader.

 Just 53 days later, Muller made the shock announcement that he was stepping down from the role for health reasons.